 Red biotechnologies are also related to gene therapies, as they assist in the introduction of a gene into the patient’s cells, to facilitate the cure of the disease and to produce vaccines and anti-tumours drugs.
 Similarly, cancer diagnoses can also be simplified by the so-called monoclonal antibodies.

-Green biotechnologies encompass those applications that are related to agriculture, such as the synthesis of biofertilizers and biopesticides having low environmental impact.
+Green biotechnologies encompass those applications that are related to agriculture, such as the synthesis of biofertilisers and biopesticides having low environmental impact.
 Plants lend themselves particularly well to genetic manipulation as they have considerable variability and versatility.
 The application of biotechnology to crops can lead to longer storage times and to a higher productivity and pest resistance.
-In addition, it is possible to promote the hybridization of plants with special characteristics.
+In addition, it is possible to promote the hybridisation of plants with special characteristics.

 White biotechnologies are industrial biotechnologies that use biological assets to produce a commercial product and require mild operating conditions, allowing savings in terms of investment, infrastructure and hazardous waste.